EugenieAmalfitano/jQueryFiddle/README.md

     the subsequent text to be hidden in the output.
  3. Format on Save is enabled in VS Code which may have made minor HTML formatting changes.
  ```

+To run, just download ExtractPa'sTunes.html and open in a browser.
+The original content is suppressed, and the concise list of tunes is displayed.